petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Global system changes that now get us working.
 We could document them, but that's also costly.

+Let's to back to the rule of thumb with an example.
+Say you're playing around and stumble upon a way of visualizing the data the elucidates an answer to an important question.
+Before sending it off to your team on Slack, put the script or notebook or whatever into a pipeline, run it, and share the version created there.

 So how to we bridge the divide?